evkx/evkx.github.io/content/models/hyundai/ioniq_6/Ioniq_6_Long_Range_AWD/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 77,4kWh and a net capacity of 74kWh, meaning you have a 3,4kWh buffer for protection.
 (4,4%).
 Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 583 to 519 km (362-323 mi).
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 12,7kWh/100km for the basic version and 14,3kWh/100km for the top trim version for the WLTP standard test.
+For more details about the range see real world data and our full range listing in our [range and consumption](rangeandconsumption/) page for this model.

 The maximum DC charging speed is 233kW.
 A full charge from 0 - 100% would take 38 minutes, while a more common scenario of 10-80% would take 16 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 76% resulting in an actual charge speed including time loss on 152kW.
 Each charge session would take 22 minutes and 59 seconds.